 We stay up to date on the most current nutrition research and information so we can help you make the best choices.

-The Healthy Eating Program is designed to help you adopt a diet that will promote health and fight disease.
+The Healing Foods Program is designed to help you adopt a diet that will promote health and fight disease.
 One key part of our program is monthly cooking classes and nutrition seminars.

 Appointments with a Clinical Dietitian